openharmony/docs/en/application-dev/reference/apis/js-apis-window.md

 setWindowSystemBarProperties(systemBarProperties: SystemBarProperties): Promise&lt;void&gt;

-Sets the properties of the status bar and navigation bar in this window.
+Sets the properties of the status bar and navigation bar when the window is in full-screen mode.
 This API uses a promise to return the result.

 **System capability**: SystemCapability.WindowManager.WindowManager.Core